Katz Dogs Mobile Veterinary Clinic

 7. Pet Nutrition / Lifestyle Management (if appropriate)

-8. Senior of Special Care Discussion (if appropriate)
+8. Senior or Special Care Discussion (if appropriate)

-*Wellness Exams are not required for nail trims or the expression of anal glands if they are the only services being provided.
+Wellness exams are not required for nail trims or the expression of anal glands if these services are the only ones being provided during at-home veterinary care or in-home veterinary visits, as part of preventive veterinary care.

 Wellness Exam -1 pet